PolyrhythmicDrop/sdl-chess/README.md

 ### Start a Match

-Once you have the game running, a terminal window and a game window with a grey background displays.
+Once you have the game running, a terminal window and a game window with a grey background display.
 The terminal window displays menu entries and logs debug information throughout gameplay.
 Pardon the excessive logging: SDL Chess is still a work in progress!

-1. Press **Enter** to initialize the game.
+1. Press **Enter** in the game window to initialize the game.
 2. The terminal window prompts you to select a game mode.
-Press the corresponding key, then press **Enter** to select a game mode.
+Switch focus to the terminal window.
+Select a game mode by pressing the corresponding key, then pressing **Enter**.
   1. Single Player - Play against Stockfish 16.1. **WARNING** - You cannot currently adjust the difficulty!
 Stockfish will treat you like the chess master you (probably) are.
   2. Head to Head - Play against a human opponent or yourself.
 3. In the terminal window, enter a name for Player One, then press **Enter** to accept.